def-gthill/kenpali/kenpali-core.md

 ### forEach|forEach

-Applies a function to each element in a sequence for its side effects.
+Applies a function to each element in a collection for its side effects.

 Parameters:

-- `sequence` (_Sequence_): The sequence of values to iterate over.
+- `collection` (_Collection_): The collection of values to iterate over.
 - `action` (_Function_): The function to apply to each element.

 Returns:

-- (_Array_): The input sequence as an array.
+- (_Array_): An array containing the elements of the input collection.

 ```
 # Applying a side effect to each element